- If you aren’t aware of JsTestDriver concepts, consider visiting http://code.google.com/p/js-test-driver/wiki/GettingStarted.

 - If you don't have JsTestDriver IntelliJ plugin installed, please visit Installation of JsTestDriver IntelliJ plugin page.

 We have created a sample project for you.
-Please download greeter-sample example project, extract it and open the project in your IDE.
+Please download greeter-sample.zip, extract it and open the project in your IDE.

-Or you may position the caret on the highlighted code, press Alt+Enter/Option+Enter and choose "Add JsTestDriver assertion framework support" from the list of available intention actions.
+If you open GreeterTest.js for the first time, you will see error highlighting on the TestCase method call expression.
+Position the caret on the error-highlighted code, press Alt+Enter/Option+Enter and choose "Add JsTestDriver assertion framework support" from the list of available intention actions.

-Before you can run any of your tests you need to capture at least one slave browser.
+Before you can run any of your tests you need to start the test server and capture at least one slave browser.
 The server does not have to reside on the machine where the test runner is, and the browsers themselves can be on different machines as well.

 In order to remove duplicated code that sets the greeter local variable, you can refactor the Greeter object creation to a special method called setUp, which is called before each test function is executed.
 Just invoke the Generate action by pressing Alt+Insert inside of a TestCase method call expression, and then choose "JsTestDriver Setup".